Adolphe Thiers: Opposition (1840–1848)

-The February Revolution (1848)
+February Revolution (1848)

 The last parliamentary session of the constitutional monarchy began on 28 December 1847 with the announcement of a military success; the resistance to French rule in Algeria had been defeated.
 But immediately, opposition to the government grew.
 Since political meetings were forbidden, the left opposition began to organize banquets, large dinners in public places which were really opposition meetings.
 Thiers declared to the Chamber, "Our country is marching with giant steps toward a catastrophe.
 There will be a civil war, a revision of the Charter, and perhaps a change of personnel at the highest level.
 If Napoleon II were alive, he would take the place of the present King."

 The left opposition declared that they would hold an enormous banquet on the Place de la Madeleine on 22 February.
 Fearing trouble, Guizot declared the banquet illegal, and ammunition was given to the army garrison, and they prepared for trouble.
 Thiers, believing that the government was too strong to allow an uprising, advised caution and said he would not attend the banquet.
 The army commander, Marshal Bugeaud, put squadrons of dragoons on the streets.
 The day began peacefully, but by midday groups of demonstrators were raising barricades on the Champs-Élysées and hurling rocks at soldiers in front of the Ministry of Foreign Affairs, at the corner of Boulevard des Capucines and rue Cambon.
 The volunteer members of the Garde Nationale were summoned to support the army, but few turned out.
 Thiers toured the streets on foot, and was recognized and cheered by many of the demonstrators.
 The demonstrations resumed on 23 February, under a freezing rain.
 The King remained calm, telling his sister, "The Parisians never make a Revolution in the winter, and they won't overthrow the Monarchy for a banquet."
 As the day advanced, the demonstrators raised more barricades and confronted the army.
 The leaders of many of the National Guard units informed the Prefect of police that they wanted reform and would not support the army against the population.
 A crowd of 600–800 National Guards threatened to storm the National Assembly building.
 Thiers addressed them, reminding them that the assembly was democratically elected.
 The guardsmen stopped their assault, and gave the parliament members a petition demanding reforms.